dataiku-research/mealy/README.md

 on which the model is performing poorly.
 This analysis is essential in the iterative process of model design and feature engineering and is usually performed manually.

-The mea package streamlines the analysis of the samples mostly contributing to model errors and provides the user with automatic tools to break down the model errors into meaningful groups, easier to analyze, and to highlight the most frequent type of errors, as well as the problematic features correlated with the failures.
+The mealy package streamlines the analysis of the samples mostly contributing to model errors and provides the user with automatic tools to break down the model errors into meaningful groups, easier to analyze, and to highlight the most frequent type of errors, as well as the problematic features correlated with the failures.